Expert-Guided Inverse Optimization for Convex Constraint Inference: Introduction

 \subsection{Contributions}

-This paper aims to recover the underlying feasible region of a general convex forward problem based on both good (accepted) and bad (rejected) observations of past decisions.
-The goal is to provide a streamlined process to replace the current ill-fitting optimization models that are used as guidelines in practice to find the optimal solutions to a forward problem, and hence, the resulting solutions undergo iterative revisions with modified guidelines.
-We note that the goal of IO fundamentally differs from conventional classification models, due to the nature of the underlying optimization decision-making problem.
-The goal of the proposed IO methodology is to learn a structured optimization model that can later be used in a forward setting to generate decisions that mimic successful decisions that have been accepted by experts in the past.
+This paper aims to recover the \changemarker{underlying convex feasible region} of a forward problem based on both accepted and rejected observations of past decisions.
+The goal is to provide a streamlined process to replace the current ill-fitting optimization models that are used as guidelines in practice to find the optimal solutions to a forward problem, and hence, the resulting solutions undergo iterative revisions with \changemarker{practical expert-driven} guidelines. \changemarker{Using historical expert opinions, the} goal of the proposed IO methodology is to learn a structured optimization model that can later be used in a forward setting to generate decisions that mimic successful decisions that have been accepted by experts in the past.
 The optimal solutions of such a learned model will facilitate and streamline the approval process by avoiding historically unacceptable solutions.
-The specific contributions of this paper are as follows. \begin{enumerate} \itemsep{0pt} \item We propose an inverse model to recover a fully- or partially-unknown feasible region of a general convex forward optimization problem. \item The proposed inverse model inputs both accepted and rejected decisions that guide the shape of the imputed feasible region for the forward problem. \item We propose a reformulation of the proposed model using variational inequalities to reduce its computational complexity. \item We demonstrate an application of the proposed methodology in standardizing the radiotherapy clinical guidelines for cancer treatment. \end{enumerate}
+The specific contributions of this paper are as follows. \begin{enumerate} \itemsep{0pt} \item We propose an inverse model to recover a fully- or partially-unknown \changemarker{convex} feasible region of a forward optimization problem. \item The proposed inverse model inputs both accepted and rejected decisions that guide the shape of the imputed feasible region for the forward problem. \item We propose a reformulation of the proposed model using variational inequalities to reduce its computational complexity. \item We demonstrate an application of the proposed methodology in standardizing the radiotherapy clinical guidelines for cancer treatment. \end{enumerate}

-In the remainder of this paper, we first define a general forward convex optimization problem mathematically and present the proposed inverse optimization model in Section~\ref{sec:method}.
+In the remainder of this paper, we first define our forward optimization problem mathematically and present the proposed inverse optimization model in Section~\ref{sec:method}.
 Next, in Section~\ref{sec:solution}, we present a reformulation of the proposed inverse model to mitigate its computational complexity.
 Finally, we apply our methods to an example of deriving clinical guidelines for radiation therapy treatment planning for breast cancer patients in Section~\ref{sec:case}, and conclude the paper in Section~\ref{sec:conclusions}.